 (e) Computation of interest under this Lease shall be based on an Actual/365.

 Nonappropriation and Renewal.
 Lessee is only obligated to pay Rent under this Lease to the extent necessary funds have been lawfully budgeted for and appropriated for that purpose during each of Lessee’s applicable budget years.
-If Lessee fails to budget and appropriate necessary funds to pay Rent beyond the Initial Term or then current Renewal Term (“Nonappropriation”), this Lease shall terminate at the end of the Initial Term or then current Renewal Term.
-Lessee agrees to provide Lessor notice of Nonappropriation at least sixty (60) days prior to the end of the Initial Term or then current Renewal Term, but failure to give such notice shall not extend the Term or otherwise constitute a default.
-Lessee agrees that if this Lease is terminated for Nonappropriation it will deliver the Equipment to Lessor at such place as Lessor shall identify within a reasonable distance of the location of the Equipment and Lessor shall then dispose of the Equipment according to the terms of this Lease.
+If Lessee fails to budget and appropriate necessary funds to pay Rent beyond the Initial Term or then current Renewal Term (“Non-appropriation”), this Lease shall terminate at the end of the Initial Term or then current Renewal Term.
+Lessee agrees to provide Lessor notice of Non-appropriation at least sixty (60) days prior to the end of the Initial Term or then current Renewal Term, but failure to give such notice shall not extend the Term or otherwise constitute a default.
+Lessee agrees that if this Lease is terminated for Non-appropriation it will deliver the Equipment to Lessor at such place as Lessor shall identify within a reasonable distance of the location of the Equipment and Lessor shall then dispose of the Equipment according to the terms of this Lease.
 The responsible financial officer of Lessee shall do all things lawfully within his or her power to obtain and maintain funds from which Rent payments may be made, including making provision for Rent payments in each proposed annual budget submitted for approval and to exhaust all available reviews and appeals in the event such funds are not appropriated in the budget.
 Notwithstanding the foregoing, the decision whether or not to budget or appropriate funds beyond the Initial Term or then current Renewal Term is solely within Lessee’s discretion.

 Location; Inspection; Labels.
 Equipment shall be delivered to the location specified in the Lease and shall not be removed therefrom, except as in its ordinary use, without Lessor's prior written consent, provided that if such consent is given, Lessee shall be responsible for and shall promptly pay all costs associated with such relocation.
 Lessor shall have the right to enter upon the premises where the Equipment is located and inspect the Equipment at any time.